Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Results

 \subsection{Bulk drag coefficient}

 In practical applications, the primary concern is the hydrodynamic loads acting on the blades.
-The bulk drag coefficient $C_{D,\mathrm{bulk}}$~\citep{Vogel1989,Kobayashi1993} can be calculated from the measured mean horizontal force $\overline{F}$ using the following expression:
+The bulk drag coefficient $C_{D,\mathrm{bulk}}$~\citep{Vogel1989,Kobayashi1993} can be calculated from the mean horizontal force $\overline{F}_x=\overline{M}_y/L$ using the following expression:

 where $b_{\mathrm{strut}}=\SI{576}{mm}$ is the strut length, or total width of the blades, not accounting for gaps $\delta$ between the blades.
 The concept of the bulk drag coefficient is practical in engineering applications.
-Once calibrated, it can be used to estimate the drag force based on blade dimensions and the ambient current speed.
-The calibrated values of $C_{D,\mathrm{bulk}}$ from 303 tests are plotted in \cref{fig:exp_drag_coefficients}.
+Once extracted, it can be used to estimate the drag force based on blade dimensions and the ambient current speed.
+The extracted values of $C_{D,\mathrm{bulk}}$ from 303 tests are plotted in \cref{fig:exp_drag_coefficients}.
 Error bars have been omitted in this figure for clarity.
-The uncertainly analysis is provided in \cref{app:uncertainty}.
+The uncertainty analysis is provided in \cref{app:uncertainty}.
+The discrepancies observed for some mimics at the same $\mathrm{Ca}$ and $N$ arise from using different submergence depths while holding all other conditions unchanged.
+This was done to prevent the blades from touching the tank bottom and to minimize the effects of the free surface.
+The bulk drag coefficients agree well with those obtained from the measured $F_x$ with $R^2=0.989$.

-$C_{D,\mathrm{bulk}}$ exhibits different behavior in the static and flutter regimes.
 In the static regime, $C_{D,\mathrm{bulk}}$ monotonically decreases with increasing flow speed.
-Around the critical $\mathrm{Ca}$, where flutter occurs, a noticeable change is observed.
+Around the critical $\mathrm{Ca}$ value at which flutter occurs, a noticeable change is observed.
 In the flutter regime, $C_{D,\mathrm{bulk}}$ becomes nearly constant.
 This general trend aligns with the findings reported by \citet{Buck2005}.
-At small $\mathrm{Ca}$ within ranges $[\num{1e2}, \num{2e3}]$, some $C_{D,\mathrm{bulk}}$ values exceed $C_D=1.95$.
-As discussed in \S\,\ref{sec:limitations}, the limited fluid domain due to the presence of the free surface and the tank floor and significant blockage effect contribute to this observation.
-The blockage effect is further investigated in \S\,\ref{sec:drag_reduction_static}.
+At small $\mathrm{Ca}$ within ranges $[\num{1e2},\, \num{2e3}]$, some $C_{D,\mathrm{bulk}}$ values exceed $C_D=1.95$, which could not happen in an infinite fluid domain.
+As discussed in \cref{app:blockage_effect}, a blockage effect due to the limited fluid domain bounded by the free surface and the tank floor is the cause of this.
+The blockage effect is further investigated in \cref{app:blockage_effect}.
 In this section, we discuss the effects of the non-dimensional parameters.